Quick Answer

 - An IAR registers in every state where the IAR has a place of business (any office where the IAR regularly advises, solicits, meets, or communicates with clients).
 A home office used to regularly email or videoconference clients counts.

-- Standalone exam path: the Series 65 (Uniform Investment Adviser Law Examination).
-The Series 66 path requires the Series 7 as a co-requisite.
+- Standalone exam path: the Series 65 (Uniform Investment Adviser Law Examination), passed within 2 years.
+The Series 66 path requires the Series 7 (both within 2 years) plus the SIE (within 4 years).

-- Qualifying professional designations (CFA, CFP, ChFC, PFS, CIC, CIMA) held in good standing waive the exam, but only the exam, never the registration itself.
+- Five qualifying professional designations (CFA, CFP, ChFC, PFS, CIMA) held in good standing waive the Series 65 exam requirement specifically, never the registration itself.
+CIC was replaced by CIMA in 2024 and no longer counts.

 | Item | Value |